Can You Have Multiple Life Insurance Policies?

 businessOwner icon

-Leveraging employer-sponsored group life insurance policies can be a cost-effective way to obtain basic coverage.
-This option is beneficial for those with limited financial resources or straightforward insurance needs.
+Leveraging employer-sponsored group life insurance policies can be a cost-effective way to get basic coverage.
+This option benefits those with limited financial resources or straightforward insurance needs.

 Navigating the complexities of holding multiple life insurance policies can raise many questions.
 Below are answers to common inquiries to help you make informed decisions about your insurance strategy.

-Is it legal to have multiple life insurance policies?
+Can you have multiple term life insurance policies?

 How many life insurance policies can you have?